-Bestselling author and cable news superstar Bill O’Reilly – a longtime subscriber and, more recently, generous friend and supporter of my work – had me on his webcast Tuesday to talk about a subject of mutual interest: economic inequality.
+Bestselling author Bill O’Reilly – a longtime subscriber and generous supporter of my work – had me on a webcast a while back to talk about a subject of mutual interest: economic inequality.

 The absurdity of this notion is clear to any sober-minded individual who gives it a moment of serious reflection.

 She came from nothing but is a multibillionaire today – and good for her – thanks to our capitalist system, her amazing social skills and her intense desire to help people live better, more fulfilling lives.

 Would someone please explain how her money would have somehow ended up in my pocket – or yours – if she hadn’t earned it over the course of her extraordinary career?

 Or take Microsoft founder Bill Gates and Amazon founder Jeff Bezos.
 Their technical genius has made our lives easier, more productive and more efficient.

 If they hadn’t done that, how would the billions they earned have shown up in your bank account and mine?